Ewan Ashman: Club

 Ashman was born in Toronto, Canada, to a Scottish father and English mother, and moved to England at the age of 4.
 He started playing rugby at English club Sandbach RUFC.
 First playing as a centre or a back row, Ashman eventually became a hooker.

 He made his senior debut for the Cheshire club in Midlands Premier during the 2017–18 season, also joining Sale Sharks academy in 2017.
 He joined the Sharks' professional squad ahead of the 2018–19 seasons.

 During the next season he was first loaned to Edinburgh as players had left for the World Cup, but never managed to make his professional debut, being blocked by Dave Cherry, Cammy Fenton and Mike Willemse, eventually ending up playing in National League 1 with Sale FC.

 Back with the Sharks, Ashman made his Premiership debut on 5 September 2020, coming on as a substitute against Leicester Tigers, in the late post-covid break 2019–20 Premiership Rugby.

 On 22 November 2021 it was announced that Ashman would join Glasgow Warriors on loan, but he returned to Sale Sharks four days later due to an injury crisis.

+In April 2023 it was announced that Ashman would leave Sale at the end of the season to rejoin Edinburgh Rugby on a four year deal.
+Following a standout 2025/26 season where he finished Edinburgh's top try scorer and won the club's player and players' player of the season awards, Ashman extended his contract for a further 3 years until 2030.